-Also related with the inner structure of CMEs, the magnetic field used in our approach is only suitable for a single flux rope and it is unable to be adapted for more complex scenarios like multiple flux ropes or oblate shapes of CMEs.
-Additionally, our fixed geometry obstructs our formalism to include the effects of, for example, the pressure due to surrounding solar wind;

-555 which we found to be of significance for some events.
+Also related to the inner structure of CMEs, the magnetic field used in our approach is only suitable for a single flux rope and is unable to be adapted for more complex scenarios like multiple flux ropes or oblate shapes of CMEs.
+Additionally, our fixed geometry obstructs our formalism to include the effects of, for example, the pressure due to surrounding solar wind, which we found to be of significance for some events.
 These magnetic and geometrical conditions make our formalism more suitable for the core of flux rope CMEs than the whole CME structure.
 Hence, for complex scenarios, our model's simplicity becomes a weakness.

-There are alternatives, if not to address, at least to reduce the effects of some of our model's limitations.
-In the case of oblate or 'pancake' shapes provoked by an asymmetric expansion of CMEs, we could use an elliptical cross section instead of a circular one (e.g. Vandas and Romashets, 2017a).
-For this case, the eccentricity could be taken constant or might somehow be estimated by the pressure on CME by the surrounding solar wind.
-This geometrical change, however, would not significantly affect the trajectory neither the descriptions of density and temperature.
-Conversely, the Lundquist solution would not longer be valid for this scenario, and the magnetic field would require a more sophisticated solution for generalized geometries like those proposed by Vandas and Romashets (2003); Owens et al. (2012), and, Vandas and Romashets (2017b) among others.
+There are alternatives, if not to address, then at least to reduce, the effects of some of our model's limitations.
+In the case of oblate or "pancake" shapes provoked by an asymmetric expansion of CMEs, we could use an elliptical cross section instead of a circular one (e.g., Vandas and Romashets, 2017a).
+For this case, the eccentricity could be taken as constant or might somehow be estimated by the pressure on CME by the surrounding solar wind.
+This geometrical change, however, would not significantly affect the trajectory nor the descriptions of density and temperature.
+Conversely, the Lundquist solution would no longer be valid for this scenario, and the magnetic field would require a more sophisticated solution for generalized geometries like those proposed by Vandas and Romashets (2003, 2017b) and Owens et al. (2012), among others.

-Other limitations for our formalism come from the quiet ambient wind and isolated CMEs hypothesis that are requirements of the analytic model used to approximate the trajectories of CMEs.
+Other limitations for our formalism come from the quiet ambient wind and the isolated CME hypothesis that are requirements of the analytic model used to approximate the trajectories of CMEs.
 In the case of the ambient solar wind, experience dictates that it is unlikely to observe quiet solar wind for large periods of time, even during the solar minimum, when there are multiple interacting regions due to coronal holes dispersed all over the solar disk.
-In addition, during, or near the solar maximum, high solar activity rates may break the isolation assumption.
-Corona-Romero et al. (2017) also found those limitations and managed them as uncertainties associated to the results computed by the piston-shock model.
+In addition, during or near the solar maximum, high solar activity rates may break the isolation assumption.
+Corona-Romero et al. (2017) also found those limitations and managed them as uncertainties associated with the results computed by the piston-shock model.
 In such a context, the uncertainty would be represented by upper and lower limits for the possible synthetic profiles.

-Despite our assumptions on geometry, density and, temperature might seem restrictive; they are in agreement with previous empirical results.
-Since we assumed CME mass to be constant, the change in N_p is defined only by the expansion of CMEs, i.e. the volume changes.
-In our approach, N_p decreases as r^{-(2ε+1)} = r^{-2.56} (see Equation (13)), which is in agreement with the empirical estimations found by Bothmer and Schwenn (1998) (N_p ∝ r^{-2.4±0.3}) and Liu et al. (2005) (N_p ∝ r^{-2.32±0.07}).
-In the case of T_p, Liu et al. (2005) found that T_p ∝ r^{-0.32±0.06}, a result surprisingly similar to the one deduced in this work:

-$r^{-(\gamma-1)(2\epsilon+1)} = r^{-0.36}$ (see Equation (14)).
-The aforementioned consistencies between our expressions and those empirically found suggest that our modelling of CME volume and its material approximates sufficiently well the empirical cases.
+Despite our assumptions about geometry, density, and temperature possibly seeming restrictive, they are in agreement with previous empirical results.
+Since we assumed CME mass to be constant, the change in N_p is defined only by the expansion of CMEs; i.e., the volume changes.
+In our approach, N_p decreases as $r^{-(2\epsilon+1)} = r^{-2.56}$ (see Eq.
+13), which is in agreement with the empirical estimations found by Bothmer and Schwenn (1998) ($N_p \propto r^{-2.4\pm0.3}$) and Liu et al. (2005) ($N_p \propto r^{-2.32\pm0.07}$).
+In the case of T_p , Liu et al. (2005) found that $T_p \propto r^{-0.32\pm0.06}$, a result surprisingly similar to the one deduced in this work: $r^{-(\gamma-1)(2\epsilon+1)} = r^{-0.36}$ (see Eq.
+14).
+The aforementioned consistencies between our expressions and those empirically found suggest that our modeling of CME volume and its material approximates sufficiently well the empirical cases.